dinhanhthi/dinhanhthi.com/sample_posts/2020-11-24-for-me-only.md

                                   # if it's in /img_src/header/
 keywords: "for me only customize edit this site box font blocks" # used for searching
 toc: true # `false` to hide toc
+          # More: # Headings{:data-toc-exclude} to exclude some headings
 notfull: true # if the post is not good enough
 hide: true # if don't want to show it on index
 private: true # (if the post comes from external source) a private link
+read: true # reading post type
+math: true # using math equations in page?
 ```

 ## Other components